 The cooperative came close to selling guanaco fiber to an Italian firm for $280 a kilogram, but negotiations fell through because of the difficulty of export.
 “It’s not as easy as you put it in DHL and send it to the U.S.,” Lichtenstein says.

 Formerly without any electricity, the Payún Matrú cooperative did win a grant from the Argentinean Ministry of Science and Technology to build and power a small electric spinning mill, launched to much fanfare in 2015.
-While the local Malargüe municipality has helped bring potable water to the shearing camp, it stopped supplying gas to the coop’s generator last August.
+While the local Malargüe municipality has helped bring potable water to the shearing camp, it stopped supplying gas to the co-op’s generator in 2018.
 The beleaguered Argentinian government has provided no further help.

 “There are many, many small business ventures, and medium-sized businesses, that have failed,” Peres says.
 “And the government has turned its back on them.”

-Whether the artisans can thrive despite Argentina’s economy, which is projected to slide into another recession soon, is another question.
+Whether the artisans can thrive despite Argentina’s economy, which is struggling to recover from a 3-year recession, is another question.
 “If you cannot give them really stable work and commit to buy every month…the mining companies can tempt the artisans away,” Marina says.
 She has already watched two cooperatives she was working with disappear—one when the organizer was offered a government job, another when its disabled female weavers were told their government benefits would be taken away.
-President Macri has turned the country decidedly away from left-wing populist policies toward austerity, and the populace is growing frustrated that the promised economic expansion has not yet arrived—only inflation and high fuel prices.
+Former President Macri turned the country decidedly away from left-wing populist policies toward austerity, and the populace is growing frustrated that the promised economic expansion has not yet arrived—only inflation and high fuel prices.
 Unable to increase its prices enough to cover rising costs, Argentina’s textile industry is on the verge of collapse.

 But this is the environment in which Marina has always operated.
 Like the guanaco, she travels through the harshest conditions and sets her sights on the summit of the farthest mountains.
 “My commitment was so, so strong, is so strong,” she says, “it was not possible that I would fail.”